trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 The Delta Lake connector also supports creating tables using the :doc:`CREATE TABLE AS </sql/create-table-as>` syntax.

-There are three table properties available for use in table creation.
+The following properties are available for use:

 .. list-table:: Delta Lake table properties
   :widths: 40, 60